vickw3/vickw3/README.md

 #### Welcome to my GitHub profile.
 My name is Victoria and my nickname is "vickw3"!

 ## About me:
-🔭 I’m currently looking for a job as a Full Stack Developer 🌱 I’m currently studying Full Stack Developer at Generation Brazil 😄 Pronouns: She/Her
+🔭 I’m currently looking for a job as a Full Stack Developer<br>
+🌱 I’m currently studying Full Stack Developer at Generation Brazil<br>
+😄 Pronouns: She/Her

 <!--